ebinazerv/Blindspot-AI/README.md

 * **Search:** DuckDuckGo API
 * **Frontend:** Streamlit (with Custom CSS)

+## The "Why"

+   ''' I didn't want to build a simple Chatbot.
+I wanted to build a **Decision Support System**.
+By using LangGraph, I created a cyclic workflow where data is             verified before being analyzed, ensuring high-quality, grounded outputs.'''

 ## 🏗️ Architecture Flow
 This system uses a **StateGraph** workflow to ensure data quality before analysis.